Cathode: Galvanic cell

 In a galvanic cell, the cathode is where the positive pole is connected to allow the circuit to be completed: as the anode of the galvanic cell gives off electrons, they return from the circuit into the cell through the cathode.

 Electroplating metal cathode (electrolysis)

 When metal ions are reduced from ionic solution, they form a pure metal surface on the cathode.
 Items to be plated with pure metal are attached to and become part of the cathode in the electrolytic solution.

 In electronics

 Vacuum tubes

-In a vacuum tube or electronic vacuum system, the cathode is a metal surface which emits free electrons into the evacuated space.
+In a vacuum tube or electronic vacuum system, the cathode is usually a metal surface with an oxide coating that much improves electron emission, heated by a filament, which emits free electrons into the evacuated space.
+In some cases the bare filament acts as the cathode.
 Since the electrons are attracted to the positive nuclei of the metal atoms, they normally stay inside the metal and require energy to leave it; this is called the work function of the metal.
 Cathodes are induced to emit electrons by several mechanisms: